This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your baby's next well child visit:

 Your baby's healthcare provider will tell you when to bring your baby in again.
 The next well child visit is usually at 6 months.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your baby may need the following vaccines at his next visit: hepatitis B, rotavirus, diphtheria, DTaP, HiB, pneumococcal, and polio.
+Contact your child's healthcare provider if you have questions or concerns about your baby's health or care before the next visit.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.